PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 identity of a service principal associated with an Azure AD application.
 When the service principal creates a new workspace, it is automatically included as workspace member in the role of Admin giving it full control over anything inside the workspace.
-When the **AppOwnsDataAdmin** application creates a new Power BI workspace, it retrieves the new workspace ID and tracks it with a new record in the **PowerBiTenants** table in the **AppOwnsDataDB** database.
+When creating a new Power BI workspace, the **AppOwnsDataAdmin** application retrieves the new workspace ID and tracks it with a new record in the **PowerBiTenants** table in the **AppOwnsDataDB** database.